constantinrazvan/constantinrazvan/README.md

 - 💬 Let's talk about **Back-end Development, Enterprise Software and Startups**

-- 🌟 Big interest in : **Java, C#, Spring Boot, .NET Core, Angular, Back-end Development and Enterprise Software**
+- 🌟 Big interest in : **Back-end Development and Enterprise Software**

 - 📫 How to reach me **razvanpana20@gmail.com**